Telefonica/toolium/docs/ai_utils.rst

     expected_text = "A fast brown fox leaps over a sleepy dog"  # Admits both a single expected text or a list of expected texts threshold = 0.8  # Similarity threshold between 0 and 1 similarity_method = 'spacy'  # Options: 'spacy', 'sentence_transformers', 'openai', 'azure_openai'
+    model_name = 'en_core_web_md'  # Model name to use for the selected method
+    azure = True  # Set to True if using Azure OpenAI (only for 'openai' method).
+False by default, to use OpenAI directly.
+For azure_openai method, True by default.

     # Validate similarity
     assert_text_similarity(input_text, expected_text, threshold=threshold, similarity_method=similarity_method)